botboy434/MRVN-Radiant/README.md

 > NOTE: These values are updated manually.

-## Running on wayland
- - When running on wayland you'll need to launch with `QT_QPA_PLATFORM=xcb` otherwise the OpenGL viewports wont clear properly.

 ## Other tools
 - [bsp_tool](https://github.com/snake-biscuits/bsp_tool)
     - A Python library for analyzing .bsp files